iammyr/railsgirls.github.com/_posts/2014-05-29-touristic-autism_image-upload.markdown

 This is needed for the app to load the added library.

-Open `app/models/idea.rb` and under the line
+Open `app/models/place.rb` and add

 {% highlight ruby %}
-class Idea < ActiveRecord::Base
-{% endhighlight %}

-add

-{% highlight ruby %}
 mount_uploader :picture, PictureUploader
 {% endhighlight %}

-Open `app/views/ideas/_form.html.erb` and change
+Open `app/views/places/_form.html.erb` and change

 {% highlight erb %}
 <%= f.text_field :picture %>